mcleinn/O_C-HS-Logarhythm-for-SSD1309-2.4-inch-display-Forked-from-Logarhythm1-O_C-HemisphereSuite/help_docs/applet_stairs.md

 Controls the total number of steps taken from 0 to 5v or 5v to 0 volts.

 ## Direction
 Sets the direction the voltage changes in on each step: up, up+down, or down.
 This effectively gives up ramp, triangle, and down ramp shapes.
-The step count is effectively doubled in up+down mode.
+The step count is effectively doubled in up+down mode, except that the bottom and top steps are not repeated when changing directions.

 ## Random
-Turning random ON makes each step's voltage deviate a little bit from where it would be, but the overall direction of movement is preserved
+Turning random ON makes each step's voltage deviate a little bit from where it would be, but the overall direction of movement is preserved.